MyHush/hushchat/README.md

   * No phone numbers
   * No centralized web servers
   * No US-based organization
-  * No Javascript in our desktop client
+  * No Javascript in our desktop full or lite wallets

 ## What is HushList?